||Mountain Biking with a Pacemaker

 such as a Garmin, helps you monitor this as you ride.

-For some activities, such as swimming, you may not get a
+For some activities, such as swimming, you may never get a

 satisfactory increase in heart rate because the accelerometers simply